tigclaw/learn-pull/README.md

 fourth edit: Nevermind, i am going to try learning git! and I will also add an info.txt file.

 fifth edit:  don't add this commit either

+sixth edit: added some stuff to info.txt that deleted some stuff from fourth edit.  i wonder what will happen.